OVDP Attorney – Safely Report Offshore Income & Foreign Accounts

 You do not receive this privilege with the CPA.
 There is a limited accountant-client privilege available between the CPA and client, but it does not rise anywhere near to the level of an attorney client privilege.

 CPAs are Not Trained in Legal Analysis and Representation

 Attorneys are required to complete an additional three years of law school as well as pass the bar exam.
 Moreover, many attorneys in the area of tax law achieve a Masters of Tax Law — and some even earn the Enrolled Agent credential.
 An Enrolled Agent is a credential earned from the IRS (the reason most people have not heard of the credential is because it is relatively difficult to obtain and required the passing of a 3-part IRS Administered “Enrolled Agent” exam).

 While an Enrolled Agent status reflects extensive knowledge in Tax Law, many CPAs have never practiced in the realm of tax (as opposed to accounting or financial auditing).

-Many CPAs are highly qualified and we have the utmost respect for most CPAs (we use CPA’s in situations that require very complex forensic accounting and related matters).
-With that said, since OVDP and the Streamlined Program require comprehensive legal evaluation and analysis, along with a strong understanding of the legal ramifications involving willful versus non-willful, it is important to have an attorney representing you throughout the process.
+Many CPAs are highly qualified, and we have the utmost respect for most CPAs (we use CPA’s in situations that require very complex forensic accounting and related matters).
+With that said, since OVDP and the Streamlined Program require comprehensive legal evaluation and tax analysis, along with a strong understanding of the legal ramifications involving willful versus non-willful, it is important to have an attorney representing you throughout the process.